BP signs $16 billion tight gas project deal in Oman

-MUSCAT/DUBAI BP will drill some 300 wells to flush gas trapped deep under the Omani desert over the next 15 years in a $16-billion (£9.8 billion) project that Oman is relying on to keep its economy growing.
+MUSCAT/DUBAI BP (BP.L) will drill some 300 wells to flush gas trapped deep under the Omani desert over the next 15 years in a $16-billion project that Oman is relying on to keep its economy growing.

 Its success is vital for a country whose own gas exports have been eaten away by its voracious appetite for energy.